 The Alpine Woman’s Club Scholarship, Preservation and Education Foundation has awarded their annual scholarships for graduating Alpine high school seniors.
-Six well-deserving graduates were awarded $1,000 each.
+Three well-deserving graduates were awarded $2,000 each.

-Susie Curtis, AWC Scholarship Chair said, “Even though we were not able to complete our 2020 fundraisers, the Alpine Woman’s Club is over-joyed to have been able to fully fund this year’s scholarship program.
+Linda Whitlock, AWC Scholarship Chair said, “Even though we were not able to complete our 2021 fundraisers, the Alpine Woman’s Club is over-joyed to have been able to fully fund this year’s scholarship program.
 The pool of applicants was outstanding and made it quite hard on the Scholarship Committee to decide on this year’s winners.
 We are proud of our Alpine students!”

 The recipients of this year’s scholarships were awarded to:

 Jake Hamilton graduated from River Valley Charter School as a Salutatorian.
 He will be attending the University of California, Los Angeles studying Business Economics with a minor in Entrepreneurship.
 “My work, community experiences, and entrepreneurial spirit drive my desire to learn all aspects of business economics at UCLA and become a social entrepreneur where I can be of service in my career, not just in my volunteer time.
 I am honored and excited to attend UCLA to learn from world-renowned professors and the challenge of living in one of the largest and most diverse cities in the world.”

 Grace Heller graduated from River Valley Charter School as Valedictorian.
 She will be attending California Polytechnic State University, San Luis Obispo as a Biomedical Engineering major.
 “My overall goal is to innovate prosthetic technology in tandem with the nervous system, and I will likely aim for a Master’s degree in Neuroscience.
 My hope is that those who have lost a limb can have access to affordable, high-quality technology that allows them to regain their sense of touch.”